Healthy Homes Assessment Hongoeka

 Insulation Hongoeka

-Underfloor and ceiling insulation is a requirement in all rental homes since July 1, 2019.
-All landlords and property managers must make sure that the insulation is in line with standards that are in line with the latest standard.
-In some cases, existing ceiling insulation or insulation in the sub floor space may require to be replaced or replaced.
+Ceiling and underfloor insulation is mandatory in all rental houses as of July 1st, 2019.
+Property managers and landlords have to make sure that the insulation is up to current quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space might need to be added or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The more high the R-value, better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the more efficient the insulation.

 Hongoeka Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the interior of the building but you must make sure there is somewhere to allow surface, rain and ground water to go and stop it from coming inside.
-When it is about damp and water, it is typically those concerns that you aren’t aware of that could be a huge problem and cause damage to your investment as well as harming the tenant’s health.
+Protecting your rental property from water damage isn’t only about the inside but you must ensure there is somewhere for surface, rain or ground water and to prevent it from getting into the building.
+When it concerns damp and moisture it is usually the things you don’t notice that can become a big problem and cause damage to your investment and harming your tenant’s well-being.

-Rental properties should be equipped with efficient drainage to eliminate floodwaters, surface water, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water has a place to go, and that it can’t linger underneath the structures is an important aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to get rid of the stormwater and surface waters, and ground water, including an appropriate runoff or outfall.
+Making sure that water is able to go, and it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-In addition to a drainage system to prevent moisture ingress, if your property has an enclosed space between floorboards and ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground to prevent any moisture from the ground from getting into the property.
-It also helps in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture in the ground from entering the building.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection